Updated: April 2021

 So, setting off the average fire alarm is unlikely – but still possible.

-Is it safe to vape in a hotel room?
+Can you vape in a hotel room?

 Hotels vary in vape policy – some expressly forbid vaping, while others do not have a vape policy.
-(If a hotel is pro-vaping, it might be a good idea to support it).

 Meanwhile, one poor Reddit commenter set off his hotel alarm at 7am in the morning, woke up the whole hotel and was asked to pay a $200 fine.